-You will create a weekly journal to reflect on your thoughts, feelings and observations of the weekly course material.
-Each journal entry must be at least 300 words and written in APA format.
-No cover page is required, but please use appropriate citations when referencing sourced material.
+You will create a weekly journal to reflect on your thoughts, feelings, and observations of the weekly course material.
+Each journal entry must be at least 250 words and written in APA format.
+A template has been provided to assist with this assignment.
 Your journal entries should be honest, thoughtful, and well-written.
 Use specific examples, evidence, or references to course materials to support your reflections.